 New Hampshire's Source for Highly Qualified Healthcare Professionals

-Over the last 3 years, MCC's H-1B ICU Healthcare Skills Training Grant has advanced the skills training of approximately 1,000 existing healthcare workers, provided training opportunities to over 250 unemployed and under-employed New Hampshire residents, and assisted 140 unemployed and under-employed program graduates secure good paying jobs in healthcare.
+Over the last 4 years, MCC's H-1B ICU Healthcare Skills Training Grant has advanced the skills of more than 3,000 existing healthcare workers and provided training opportunities to over 290 unemployed and under-employed New Hampshire residents.
+Job placement successes include assisting 200 unemployed and under-employed program graduates secure good paying jobs in healthcare.
 Currently, the grant is in its final phase of operation and will end in November 2016.
 The grant team continues to assist healthcare training program completers with job search placement and work with hospital partners to finalize training outcomes achieved by healthcare workers.

 Susan Huard, President of MCC said: "This grant reflects the mission of Manchester Community College and we are thrilled with the collaboration between the state, the federal government and many healthcare providers who helped us shape this incredibly successful program.
 The H-1B ICU Healthcare Skills Training Grant is providing the exact training hospitals, doctors' offices and health care providers need right now."

 Over 290 unemployed/ under-employed grant recipients have received training and/or employment in the healthcare field.
 While each individual's story is unique, all share a similar sense of accomplishment in achieving both personal and career goals.
 Our participants range from ages 19-66, representing a rich diversity of ethnic cultures, career backgrounds, and education levels.
 Grant participants include the recently unemployed, long-term unemployed and under-employed.
 We are proud of the difference that these healthcare professionals are now making in the lives of others!
 Click here to read some of their success stories.